hihrois/baseball-game-simulator/README.md

 # Usage
 ## 1. Edit setting.py
 You need to set variables first. (e.g. number of games, number of innings, etc..)
-Open "setting.py" and edit it in your own.
+Open "setting.py" and edit it on your own.

 ## 2. Edit input
 ### 2-1. batting_stats